radiantearth/community-sprints/workstreams/core-api-mechanics.md

 * Projections - only return records in one projection?
 Reprojection as an extension?
 How to handle data that is delivered in different projections?

+* How can the user specify a bbox query that crosses the anti-meridian?
+Could define bbox as (westLon, southLat, eastLon, northLat)

+* Should geometry queries be performed on a flat earth or a sphere?
+It affects how a bbox query behaves and what a radius search means.

+* Streaming - Could the api support streaming the results rather than pagination for clients that apply their own

+* List and Sets - Support for lists in the result set using a native format rather use putting things into csv strings.

+* Configurable fields returned -  What if a user only wants id and title and to exclude the large the fields like footprint?

+* Mutliple images in one file - how to represent that a file that contains multiple distinct imagery, E.g., NITF

+* One image split into multiple files  - how to group imagery into a logical image when there are multiple physical files

+* How might derived products be linked with the original image?
+E.g., Dem product of LIDAR

 ### Background Reading / Prep work